XGood Morning and Welcome to St. Mary’s Episcopal Church!X

 RDJ Memorial Refugee Shelter: The Refugee Shelter at St. Mary’s is always looking for volunteers for overnight shifts and more.
 This is a great opportunity to support immigrants and refugees in New York City.
 Please contact email@example.com.

-Birthday and Anniversary Blessings first Sunday of each month.
+Birthday and Anniversary Blessings 1st Sunday of each month.

-Ecclesia Service & Meal first Sundays at 2:00 p.m. in Marcus Garvey Park, volunteers always needed to help prepare and serve the “Second Meal” following the service.
+Ecclesia Service & Meal 1st Sundays at 2:00 p.m. in Marcus Garvey Park, volunteers always needed to help prepare and serve the “Second Meal” following the service.
+St. Mary’s is not serving this month.

-Spirit and Strife Peer Support Group the first Sunday of each month at 12:30 pm in the rectory – Come share your burdens and joys in this prayerful circle of support.
+Spirit and Strife Peer Support Group 1st Sunday of each month at 12:30 pm in the rectory – Come share your burdens and joys in this prayerful circle of support.
 New members always welcome.

-Healing Prayers third Sundays of each month: laying on of hands/ prayer offered at the 8 & 10:30 services.
+Healing Prayers 3rd Sundays of each month: laying on of hands/ prayer offered at the 8 & 10:30 services.

-The Vestry fourth Sundays of every month at 12:30 pm.
+The Vestry Fourth Sundays of every month at 12:30 pm.
 The Vestry is the governing board of St. Mary’s.
 All are invited.
-Next meeting: August 26.
+Next meeting: October 28.

 Unity Fellowship Church of New York Sundays at 2:00pm.
 Led by the Rev. Deborah Rice.
 Sr. Bishop Zachary Jones.